31 Things You Probably Never Thought About—Until Just Now

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Why do my fingers get wrinkly when I’m swimming?

 It may seem as if your skin is absorbing extra water during a soak in the pool or bathtub, but that’s not the case.
 Researchers have known since the 1930s that people with nerve damage in their fingers don’t prune up in the same way, meaning it’s not just happening through osmosis, according to Scientific American.
 Instead, it’s caused by blood vessels below the skin that constrict, which seems to have the evolutionary advantage of making it easier for us to pick up wet objects.
 For a 2013 study published in Biology Letters, scientists found that subjects with wrinkled fingers were faster at picking up submerged marbles (but didn’t do any better at picking up dry objects) than those with unwrinkled fingers.
-Check out these 9 unsolved mysteries about the human body.
+Learn about these accidental discoveries that changed the world.